teamulster2/report/report/03_methodology/01_project_management.md

 ## Project management

 Overall, the project took place within five weeks and five participants who worked full time on the project.
-The decision in the area of project management are described in more detail below.
+The decisions in the area of project management are described in more detail below.

 ### Agile project development with scrum